-Do you have a quarantine plan if you or someone in your household becomes sick?
-Many people in Oregon are being asked to isolate themselves in their homes if they don’t require immediate hospitalization.
-Planning ahead may help reduce the anxiety of this stressful situation.
+Do you have an isolation plan if you or someone in your household becomes sick?
+Isolation can be a daunting thought for someone who’s just tested positive for COVID-19; planning ahead may help reduce the anxiety of this stressful situation.

 If someone is ill or told to isolate themselves, the first step is to move them away from the other members of your household.
-A spare bedroom with an attached bathroom is the best option.
-If this is not a possibility, any bedroom will work.
-Just remember that they should not be able to leave and you won’t be able to enter.
+A spare bedroom with an attached bathroom is the best option, but if this is not a possibility, any bedroom will work.
+During isolation, the isolated individual should not be permitted to leave their room and no one else should enter their room.

 - paper towels